Ilamai Oonjal Aadukirathu: Release and reception

-Ilamai Oonjal Aadukirathu was released on 9 June 1978.
-The Review Board of Ananda Vikatan, in a review dated 25 June 1978, rated the film 57.5 out of 100, praising Sridhar's screenplay and the limited usage of dialogues.
+Ilamai Oonjal Aadukirathu was released on 9 June 1978, and Vayasu Pilichindi on 4 August the same year.
+The Review Board of Ananda Vikatan, in a review dated 25 June 1978, rated the former a rating of 57.5 out of 100, praising Sridhar's screenplay and the limited usage of dialogues.
 The Board wrote that Sridhar proved that Tamil films could be made without a comedy subplot and a separate villain.
-Kousigan of Kalki praised Nivas' cinematography, but took issues with the overuse of English dialogues.
+Kousigan of Kalki praised Nivas' cinematography but took issues with the overuse of English dialogues.
 He also appreciated the film for not having a comedy subplot, action sequences or masala.
 The film was a commercial success, running for 175 days in theatres, and won the Tamil Nadu State Film Award for Third Best Film.

-Remakes

-Sridhar remade the film in Telugu as Vayasu Pilichindi, which released two months after the original, and in Hindi as Dil-e-Nadaan (1982).
-While the main cast returned for the Telugu version, the Hindi version starred Rajesh Khanna, Shatrughan Sinha, Jaya Prada and Smita Patil.